Test in production without watermarks.

 End Namespace

 .
-After that, we create an HTML string that has the sample report.
-Right now we are using the static string.
-If required, we can also build a dynamic report that comes from a report data source or report server.
+We then create an HTML string for the sample report.
+Right now we are using a static string, but if required, we could also build a dynamic report that pulls data from a data source or report server.

-Now we are passing the HTML string into the method called RenderHtmlAsPdf
+We pass the HTML string into the method RenderHtmlAsPdf

-which is available inside the object renderer that we created earlier.
-Then we save the report by using the method SaveAs
+which belongs to the renderer object created earlier.
+We then save the report by using the method SaveAs

-by passing the file name as a parameter.
-We dispose of the created object after saving the report document.
+, passing the file name as a parameter.
+After saving the report document, we dispose of the created object.

 With this, we can create any number of .NET reporting tools.
 Below are the output-generated reports from the above code.